RTFParallella/RTFParallella.doc/RTFP.rst

 How to use RTFP
 -----------------------------

-RTFP is designed to be used with AMALTHEA models (mostly used with APP4MC),
+RTFP is designed to be used with AMALTHEA models (constructed and analyze using APP4MC).

+With this in mind, in order to use RTFP, the following steps can generally be used:

+1. Amalthea model is constructed and verified in APP4MC using analysis plugins, visualization plugins... etc.

+2. Tasks attributes are used to construct tasks in RTFP.

+3. Task and memory operation code (copying labels, etc) are constructed.

+4. Runnable code is constructed.

+5. Shared memory is allocated statically.

+6. RTOS tasks are created using the AmaltheaTask objects created in step 2

+7.	communication between the epiphany coprocessor and the host is defined (optional)

+8. constarints are added on task status data to benchmark the system and verify real time aspects.